PROBLEM: wasting time creating tables. Especially when trying to create complex tables where columns don’t align and content needs to be reorganized.

 To align column borders hold down ALT while dragging.
 This nudges the column lines into place.

-Keyboard shortcut for reorganizing rows within the Table
+Keyboard shortcut for reorganizing rows within the Table – MY FAVOURITE!

 To quickly reorganize rows in a Table select the row you want to move and then press SHIFT + ALT and the up or down arrow key.
 The selected row will move up or down a row within the Table.